kendrikat/heroku-sinatra-app/README.markdown

+### Sinatra template using git submodules ready for automatic heroku deployments.

+*Add buildpack https://github.com/dmathieu/heroku-buildpack-submodules before `heroku/ruby`.*

-# Here is a sample/template sinatra application ready for deployment to [Heroku](http://heroku.com).
+#### Here is a sample/template sinatra application ready for deployment to [Heroku](http://heroku.com).

 **NOTE** This is for heroku.com and not herokugarden.com